parsaalian/pywindi/README.md

 # WINDI

-Windi Project is a wrapper for PyIndi library that automates many functionalities with simple interface.
+Windi Project is a wrapper for PyIndi library that automates many functionalities with a simple interface.
 It is a package for python and the commands for terminal will be available in future versions.

 ## Installation